Hierarchies

 Seruet me dominus, ne rem istam. &c. co~tra

 dominu~ meu~ Messiam &c.
-That is

 The Lord kepe me from doyng